zhijing-jin/nlp/language-style-transfer/data/Eval/README.md

 		great drinks and apps as well .

 ####	2.2	CLEAR SENTIMENT, BUT USING COMMONSENSE
+The sentence looks neutral, but is not.
+You need some **commonsense** to understand the sentence.

 		i showed up with a friend who is not caucasian , and the bartender did n't acknowledge us at all although we both said hi . service was also one step behind denny 's .